chrisbodger/VeinCam/docs/CONOPS.md

 ### Project Scope
 The project aims to greatly extend and refine what was achieved in the Venenfinder HackADay project; automating and adding to some of the functionality while remaining cost effective.

 The device should be portable and widely accessible.
 Veins will be illuminated using near-infrared light and the scattering from this light detected by a Raspberry Pi device equipped with a Pi noIR module.
-The project will be looking exclusively looking at using a Raspberry Pi as the basis for the device as has been suggested by the client due to the Pi plaform being available internationally as a well established product for such uses.
+The project will be looking exclusively looking at using a Raspberry Pi as the basis for the device as has been suggested by the client due to the Pi platform being available internationally as a well established product for such uses.
 Additionally the Pi system has a rich set of add-on devices that support development of a vein camera.

 The software from the Venenfinder project will be heavily modified, incorporating intelligent OpenCV scripts to perform automatic adjustments to the lighting and contrast settings.
 Manual adjustments will also be implemented in order to get the best possible image in any use case.